Written by Richard Perry

 Just go to the website and click the “Register Now” button to get going.
 Here are the steps that we had to take to sign up:

-5. Choose a password
+5. Choose a Password – select a strong password for your account.

 • Passport